PurpleKingdomGames/indigo-website/indigodocs/topics/assets.md

     )
 ```

 > The important thing to know here is that whichever entry point style you're using, all of those assets will be forced to load completely before your game will show anything on the screen _at all_.
+If the can't be loaded, the game will halt.

 For demos and tests or local development with no network latency, requiring all the assets to be primed and ready before your game starts is no big deal, even for substantial amounts of data.
-It is even advantageous since there is a cost to loading images like generating texture atlases.
+It is even advantageous, since there is a cost to loading images later, such as re-generating texture atlases.

 ### Dynamic asset loading

 When you're dealing with large amounts of asset data, you may not be happy to leave your player staring at a blank screen while Indigo loads and prepares everything.
-You might prefer to show them a loading screen!
-(Sometimes called a pre-loader.)
+You might prefer to show them a loading screen, sometimes called a pre-loader.

 The basic flow we want to achieve is: